 Harry: I wouldn't talk if I were you, Pansy.
 Seeing as I heard you came in third.

-- Blatant Lies: Used by Harry when a Sarcastic Confession just won't cut it.
+- Blatant Lies: Used by Harry when a Sarcastic Confession just won't cut it, or when he feels like it.

 - "How do you know that?"
 "My psychic scar told me."

-- Also, this exchange:Snape: Is there a reason you felt the need to go running off on a suicidal rescue mission without informing a responsible adult, first?
+- Also, this exchange is Blatant Lies for the Hogwarts personnel present as well as Harry and Sirius:Snape: Is there a reason you felt the need to go running off on a suicidal rescue mission without informing a responsible adult, first?

 Harry: I did get a responsible adult.
 Professor Lockhart is a Hogwarts Professor and surely Professor Dumbledore wouldn't have hired him if he didn't have complete faith in him.

-- Broken Pedestal: While Harry still obviously respects Dumbledore and tries to maintain something of their old relationship, it's also clear that he's aware of just how fallible he is and how many mistakes he's made.
+- Broken Pedestal: Although Harry still obviously respects Dumbledore and tries to maintain something of their old relationship, it's also clear that he's aware of just how fallible Dumbledore is and how many mistakes the old man has made.

 - Cannon Fodder: How the Sorting Hat describes the Gryffindors.